 Second, for all countries, we included a variable measuring the position of the key operational ("target") rate in the trading corridor for market rates, $z_t = \frac{r_t^T - r_t^F}{r_t^T - r_t^F}$, in the equation for the variance.
 This specification allows us to test the conjecture that interest rate volatility should reflect the commitment of the monetary authority to provide or drain liquidity to keep market rates within corridors around the target rate.
-If banks are confident of their ability to borrow from (or lend to) the central bank as markets rates approach the corridor's limits, fluctuations in interest rates should be truncated-thereby reducing volatility-as the target rate approaches either the corridor's ceiling or its floor.
-Conversely, if marginal facilities do not represent a credible commitment by the central bank to control fluctuations of interest rates-e.g., because such facilities are rationed, or policy rates are 'realigned' in response to pressure on exchange rates and reserve outflows from the banking sector-then interest rate volatility may rise as target rates approach the corridor's bounds.
+If banks are confident of their ability to borrow from (or lend to) the central bank as markets rates approach the corridor's limits, fluctuations in interest rates should be truncated-thereby reducing volatility-as the target rate approaches either the corridor's limits.

-5 Thus, for instance, if γ =0.1 and there are two nontrading days between trading day t-1 and trading day t, then σ_t^2 is 20 percent higher than usual.
+5 Thus, for instance, if $\gamma=0.1$ and there are two nontrading days between trading day t-1 and trading day t, then σ_t^2 is 20 percent higher than usual.